A-D-DBS-application/web-application-2025-group-38/documents/README.md

 ---

 ## Installation Notes
+For detailed dependency information, see the `requirements.txt` file included in the repository.

 The application requires a PostgreSQL database (Supabase).

 Before running the application, the following environment variables must be configured: